-In the June 30, 2018 actuarial valuation, the Entry Age Normal Actuarial Cost Method was used.
-The actuarial assumptions included a valuation date of June 30, 2018.
-The discount rate was 3.61%.
+In the June 30, 2019 actuarial valuation, the Entry Age Normal Actuarial Cost Method was used.
+The actuarial assumptions included a valuation date of June 30, 2019.
+The discount rate was 3.61%, the same as the prior year's discount rate.
 Mortality rates are based on the RP2000 Mortality Table.
 The 2015 New York State Employees Retirement System rates were used for turnover and retirement rates.
-In order to estimate the change in the cost of healthcare, the actuaries initial healthcare cost trend rate used is 4.60%, while the ultimate healthcare cost trend rate is 3.00%.
+In order to estimate the change in the cost of healthcare, the actuaries initial healthcare cost trend rate used is 4.60% for medical, while the ultimate healthcare cost trend rate is 4.70%.